gbaHD/GBAHD-Shield/README.md

 Has the following features.
 - Connects via female headers to the Edge board (shield)
 - Has a FFC 40 pin connector for OGBA LCD connector.
+- Has a FFC 32 pin connector for OGBA LCD connector.
 - Has a FFC 34 pin connector for GBA-SP LCD connector.
 - Has a FFC 16 pin connector for controls with a wire up board.
 - Has a ATMEGA328p for using a SNES connector to control the GBA.